riscv-steel/riscv-steel/README.md

 * [About the Author](#about-the-author)
 * [Acknowledgements](#acknowledgements)

-## Getting Started
+# Getting Started

-This is a quick start guide on how to use Steel in your project.
+This is a quick start guide on how to use Steel in your own project.

-## Before start: What you need to know
+## Introduction

 Steel needs to be connected to memory to work.
 In your project, you can implement this memory as a ROM or a RAM.
 You can also have separate memories for instructions and data or a single dual-port memory.
 However, there are a few requirements that the memory needs to meet:

-* It must have have one clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations;
+* It must have one clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations;
 * The data bus width must be 32 bits long;

 Steel has signals to request for external, timer and software interrupts, respectively.
 They can be connected to a single device or to an interrupt controller managing interrupt requests from several devices.
 If your system does not need interrupts you should hardwire these signals to zero.

 Steel provides a 64-bit bus to read the value from a real-time counter.
 If your system does not need hardware timers, you should hardwire this signal to zero.

-### Instantiating Steel
+## Instantiating Steel

-Before instantiating you must import all files from the **rtl** directory to your project.
-Then you can instantiate Steel using the following template:
+To use Steel in your project, import all files from the **rtl** directory to it and then instantiate Steel using the following template:

 ```verilog
 steel_top #(